Meet the Moonlight: Commercial performance

 The album performed poorly in many nations compared to previous Jack Johnson releases.
 The album debuted on the Billboard 200 at number 47 with 13,787 units sold, 10,292 being pure album sales.
 It is his first studio album not to reach the top 10 since 2001's Brushfire Fairytales.
 The album also reached number 70 in Australia, ending his streak of 7 straight top 5 albums.

 Tour

-On June 21st, 2022, Jack Johnson embarked on a 35-stop tour of the United States to promote the album, entitled the Meet the Moonlight Tour.
+On June 21, 2022, Jack Johnson embarked on a 35-stop tour of the United States to promote the album, titled the Meet the Moonlight Tour.
 The tour began at the Bank of New Hampshire Pavilion in Gilford, New Hampshire and visited major cities across the United States (including Hawaii) and Canada.
-On the tour, Jack Johnson was joined on various dates by artists such as Grammy-award winner Ziggy Marley, Ben Harper, and Durand Jones & The Indications.
-In November, Jack Johnson will tour the album in Australia and New Zealand, and will be accompanied by Ziggy Alberts, Emily Wurramara, and The Black Seeds.
+On the tour, Jack Johnson was joined on various dates by artists such as Ziggy Marley, Ben Harper, and Durand Jones & The Indications.
+In November, Johnson toured the album in Australia and New Zealand, accompanied by Ziggy Alberts, Emily Wurramara, and The Black Seeds.